 Merchant Taylor’s Hall is another one of the hidden gems in London.
 Contemporary, timeless, elegant and luxurious, it is a venue you must contemplate, especially if you’re planning a large wedding.
 It is located in easy walking distance of Leadenhall Market and the Thames and it offers beautiful rooms steeped in history.
 Have your canapés and drinks reception in the secret courtyard at the heart of this venue and enjoy the sunshine here too, just like at this beautifully relaxed wedding.

 15. The Hampstead Pergola

 One of my all time favourite hidden gems in London is the Hampstead Pergola and Hill Garden.
 It is a wonderful secluded wedding venue that has a distinct Italian or South of France feel.
 Although you can only have your wedding ceremony and drinks reception here, it is a venue worth looking at if you’re after something completely unique and romantic.
 Make use of the beautifully tended gardens and stunning overgrown columned structures for your wedding portraits and you will be left with memories you will never forget.
-Take a virtual stroll there with me with my last elegant Italian inspired wedding there.
+Take a virtual stroll there with me with this gorgeous golden light engagement and my last elegant Italian inspired wedding there.

 16. Barbican Centre & Conservatory

 If you would like to get married surrounded by greenery but not have to travel far, you should definitely consider the Barbican Conservatory.
 It can seat up to 220 guests, and offers a secluded couples area to take your wedding portraits without curious onlookers.
 The floor to ceiling windows in your reception room will bring in all the light and offer stunning views of the London skyline all day long.
 It is also a really funky space, that’s great if you’re looking for something out of the box.